Top election official races feature deniers of 2020 results

 Under Washington's primary system, the top two vote-getters advance to the general election in November, regardless of party.
 Results will likely take days to tally because it's an all-mail election.

-Associated Press writers John Hanna in Topeka, Kansas, and Rachel La Corte in Olympia, Washington, contributed to this report.
+Associated Press writers John Hanna in Topeka, Kan., and Rachel La Corte in Olympia, Wash., contributed to this report.